OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

      ANY   : Backup stored in '/tmp/onescape/backups/2020-6
      ANY   : Configuration updated to 5.12.0

-If you get conflicts when running onecfg upgrade refer to the `onecfg upgrade basic usage documentation <http://docs.opennebula.io/onescape/5.12/module/config/usage.html>`__ on how to upgrade and troubleshoot the configurations, in particular the `onecfg upgrade doc <http://docs.opennebula.io/onescape/5.12/module/config/usage.html#cfg-upgrade>`__ and the `troubleshooting section <http://docs.opennebula.io/onescape/5.12/module/config/conflicts.html>`__.
+If you get conflicts when running onecfg upgrade refer to the :ref:`onecfg upgrade basic usage documentation <cfg_usage>` on how to upgrade and troubleshoot the configurations, in particular the :ref:`onecfg upgrade doc <cfg_upgrade>` and the :ref:`troubleshooting section <cfg_conflicts>`.

 .. todo: Is onescape ready for 5.12